xapian/xapian/xapian-core/docs/admin_notes.rst

 a database, but there may (simultaneously) be many objects reading the database at once.

 Xapian enforces this restriction using lock-files.
-For a flint database, each Xapian database directory contains a lock file named ``flintlock``.
-The lock-file will always exist, but will be locked using ``fcntl()`` when the database is open for writing.
+For a flint or chert database, each Xapian database directory contains a lock file named ``flintlock`` (chert uses the same name as the locking technique is the same).

+This lock-file will always exist, but will be locked using ``fcntl()`` when the database is open for writing.
+Because of the semantics of ``fcntl()`` locking, for each WritableDatabase opened we spawn a child process to hold the lock, which then exec-s ``cat``, so you will see a ``cat`` subprocess of any writer process in the output of ``ps``, ``top``, etc.

 If a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), the ``fcntl()`` lock will be automatically released by the operating system.
-Under Microsoft Windows, we use a different locking technique, but with the same features.
+Under Microsoft Windows, we use a different locking technique which doesn't require a child process, but also means the lock is released automatically when the writing process exits.

 Revision numbers
 ----------------